-My wife’s first attempt at trying to force me out of our home was a dud.
+My wife’s first attempt at forcing me out of our home was a dud.
 In September, 1981, about a year and a half after she fired her opening shot across my bow, the court notified us it wasn’t impressed with any of her claims.
 None of our living arrangements need to be disturbed.
 The best the court could do for her is mark us down for a divorce trial some time in the indefinite future.

 Score some very big points for my lawyer!
 He knew his stuff.